Eldor Shomurodov: Roma

 On 2 August 2021, Roma announced the acquisition of Shomurodov on a five-year contract for €17.5 million plus bonuses.
 He debuted 17 days later in José Mourinho's first game as manager, away to Trabzonspor in the first leg of the UEFA Europa Conference League play-off round.
 He started the game and scored the decisive goal of a 2–1 win, becoming at 26 years the second (Note: 3 weeks after Igor Sergeev) and youngest Uzbek to score in the UEFA Conference League.
 Mainly a substitute in his first season, he scored three league goals, starting with an equaliser in a 3–2 loss at Venezia on 7 November.
 He went on to become the first-ever Uzbek football player to win a major UEFA competition, as his club triumphed in the 2022 UEFA Europa Conference League Final, for which he was a last-minute substitute.

 On 8 September 2022, during a 2022–23 UEFA Europa League group stage game against Ludogorets Razgrad, Roma lost 1-2 to Ludogorets Razgrad and he scored one goal, becoming at 27 years Uzbekistan’s oldest goalscorer ever in UEFA Europa League final stage, a record that still stands.

 On 30 January 2023, Spezia signed Shomurodov on loan until the end of the season.

-On 27 July 2023, recently-promoted to Serie A side Cagliari announced the signing of Shomurodov from Roma on a season-long loan with an option to make the move permanent.
+On 27 July 2023, Cagliari, a team that had recently been promoted to Serie A, announced the signing of Shomurodov from Roma on a season-long loan with an option to make the move permanent.
 He returned to Roma after the end of his loan to Cagliari in summer 2024.

-On 30 January 2025, during the 8th and last day of the 2024–25 UEFA Europa League league phase, he scored a goal against Eintracht Frankfurt, becoming at 29 years the oldest Uzbek to score in an UEFA club competition.
-AS Roma won the game 2–0.
-During the second half of the 2024–25 season Eldor had fruitful games by scoring goals and with assists both at Serie A and Europa League.
+On 30 January 2025, during the 8th and last day of the 2024–25 UEFA Europa League league phase, he scored a goal in a 2–0 win against Eintracht Frankfurt, becoming at 29 years the oldest Uzbek to score in an UEFA club competition.
+During the second half of the 2024–25 season, Shomurodov had fruitful games by scoring goals and with assists both at Serie A and Europa League.

+İstanbul Başakşehir

-On 10 July 2025, Shomurodov was loaned by İstanbul Başakşehir in Turkey, with an option to buy.
+On 10 July 2025, Shomurodov was loaned to İstanbul Başakşehir in Turkey, with an option to buy.
+On 22 April 2026, the club activated a €2.8 million buyout option to make the transfer permanent, following İstanbul Başakşehir’s retention of top-division status.
+He finished his debut season at the club with 22 goals, ending as the league's joint top scorer alongside Paul Onuachu.